18 June 2020

 Ring 101, only use 999 if it’s an emergency, and explain what has happened.
 The police will give you a crime reference number, which your insurance provider will ask for if you submit a claim.
 Unfortunately, a police incident number is not sufficient to give to your insurer.

-Consider looking for the following important items of high-value such as:
+Consider looking for the following items of high-importance or high-value, such as:

 Depending on what has been stolen, you may need to cancel accounts or contracts.
 For example, if your debit card has been stolen, you will need to let your bank know as soon as possible.
 This is something that you may be able to do on your mobile banking app, but this varies amongst providers.
 It is also important to let the police know if identity documents have been taken and change locks.